DrRoach/Route/README.md

 2. Create your controller.
 The controller loaded is the first part of the URL.
 For example, in 'www.yoursite.com/news/15', the controller looked for will be 'NewsController.php'.
 3. Create your function.
 The function loaded is the second part of the URL.
-For example, in 'www.yoursite.com/friends/add/barry', the function loaded will be 'add()'.
-However, if the second part of the URL is a number, like 4, the function loaded is 'index()'.
+For example, in 'www.yoursite.com/friends/add/barry', the function loaded will be `add()`.
+However, if the second part of the URL is a number, like 4, the function loaded is `index()`.
 4. Create your template.
 Each controller must have it's own folder of templates.
 Each named after their parent method in the Controller.
 For example, if you called 'www.yoursite.com/friends/add', the template loaded will be 'Templates/friends/add.php'.